 This support recognises how challenging and emotionally demanding this can be for families.

-Selective mutism support is primarily offered in person in Somerset.
+Selective mutism support is primarily offered in person in Somerset, allowing sessions to be paced carefully and tailored to each child’s individual needs.

-If you are unsure whether in-person support is suitable, this can be discussed gently and without pressure.
+If you are unsure what type of support may be most suitable, this can be explored gently and without pressure during an initial conversation.

 If you are considering support and would like to talk things through: